abhishekarya1/Hash-Define-myNotes/content/spring-boot/basics.md

 # since we're specifying to "java" executable (where flags should've been) and not to our JAR
 # they both mean the same thing
 ```

+WAR isn't commonly used nowadays as it bundles frontend (JavaScript) as well as backend code (Java) inside them and nowadays there is a separation amongst them.
+They are used in JBOSS server (WildFly) deployments.